sdu-be-22/Library-management-application/README.md

 # Library Management System

-Web application written in Django framework to manage library
+Web application written in Django framework to manage library.

 ## Description of project

 **Library Management System** -  is designed to manage all the functions of a library.
-It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates.
+It helps librarian to maintain the database of new books and the books that are borrowed by students along with their due dates.
+And it helps students to get all information about availability of books and they also can send requests to get them.
 This system completely automates all your library's activities.

 We made this app using [Django](https://www.djangoproject.com/)